-- A new integrated and consistent safety, health and environment standard and procedures has been implemented across the group. - The development of a national consolidated SHEMS provides clarity to Qube personnel as well as efficiencies in terms of implementation, monitoring, review and auditing processes.
+- A new integrated and consistent safety, health and environment management system has been implemented across the Group. - The development of a national consolidated SHEMS provides clarity to Qube personnel as well as efficiencies in terms of implementation, monitoring, review and auditing processes.